Association for Environmental & Outdoor education |

 AEOE is governed by the Board of Directors and the Executive Director.
 Please find our Board and Staff contact information below.
-Any general queries should be directed to our Executive Director, Estrella Risinger: director@aeoe.org.
+Any general queries should be directed to aeoe@aeoe.org.

 STAFF

 After 64 years as a solely volunteer-run organization, in January 2019, AEOE hired Estrella Risinger (she/her/hers) as the first Executive Director of AEOE.
-Estrella partners with the Board of Directors to expand AEOE's program offerings and educational opportunities, and increase the impact of environmental education within our state.
-She is a member of NAAEE's Affiliate Working Group and the Lead of CAELI's Community-based Partner Innovation Hub.
+Estrella partners with the Board of Directors to expand AEOE's program offerings and educational opportunities, and strengthen environmental education across the state.
+She is a member of NAAEE's Affiliate Working Group and Co-Chair of the California Environmental Literacy Initiative (CAELI).
 Estrella started her career in the classroom, with summers spent exploring California and connecting youth to the natural world as an outdoor educator.
 Most recently, she served as the National Education Manager at NatureBridge, the largest education partner of the National Park Service.
 As the lead of the Residential Environmental Education Partnership on SEL, Estrella helped to launch the website Grow-outside.org, a Social and Emotional Learning Toolkit for Residential Environmental Learning Centers.
 She lives in Oakland, CA, where she is the mother of two active children who love being outside almost as much as she does.

-AEOE's Board consists of 9-19 directors.
-All Board members are volunteers.
-These dedicated leaders ensure that AEOE meets all fiscal and legal responsibilities while steering the development of the organization.
+AEOE's Board members are volunteers.
+These dedicated leaders ensure that AEOE meets all fiscal and legal responsibilities while steering the strategy and development of the organization.

-Ryan studied marine biology at UC Santa Cruz, but his career path took a turn into the field of education as a park ranger, naturalist, museum interpreter, and then as an outdoor education director.
-He still misses going on research dives in the kelp forests of Northern California, but is enjoying his new role as Education Director at I Love a Clean San Diego.
-He also enjoyed his time as the Program Leaders Group (aka EOSM) Coordinator and a Member at Large on the AEOE Board before becoming the President & Chair.
-He loves working in this field, providing life-changing experiences to youth like he received when he was in 6th grade, and now exploring the outdoors with his young son!
+Ryan studied marine biology at UC Santa Cruz, but his career path took a turn into the field of education as a park ranger, naturalist and museum interpreter.
+He still misses going on research dives in the kelp forests of Northern California, but couldn’t be happier in his role as the Director of Education with I Love A Clean San Diego.
+He has also enjoyed his time as the former AEOE Program Leaders Group Coordinator and serving on the Board for the last 6 years.
+He loves working in this field to inspire relationship building with nature and the environment that surrounds us, and now shares this passion of the outdoors with his two young children!

 Andrew Boyd-Goodrich (he/him), Vice President, andrew@aeoe.org

 Andrew’s life mission is to make millions of people happy!
 He does that in his professional life as the Executive Director of Camp Ocean Pines, along the Central Coast in Cambria.
 Previously, Andrew worked for the YMCA of San Francisco at the Camp Jones Gulch and Point Bonita sites.
-He likes spending time with family and friends, old movies, arcane philosophical arguments, and Mexican food.
+He first joined the AEOE board in 2019, and has previously served as Treasurer; he currently co-chairs the Communications committee, and sits on the Executive and Finance committees.
+Andrew likes spending time with family and friends, old movies, playing board games, arcane philosophical arguments, and Mexican food.

 Katie Havens (she/her), Treasurer, katieh@aeoe.org